Mischief Makers: Development

 The game is Treasure's first to have been published by Enix.
 The publisher sought Treasure for its reputation in the action game genre, and had approached Treasure several times before the Nintendo 64 project surfaced.
 Treasure CEO Maegawa was already fond of Enix, having applied unsuccessfully to work there as a student.
 Upon choosing the Nintendo 64, Treasure thought it would be a "good idea" to work with Enix.
 Similar to how Treasure ended its historic loyalty to the Sega Genesis by developing Mischief Makers for Nintendo, Enix had just recently ended its historic loyalty to Nintendo by signing Dragon Quest VII of its Dragon Quest franchise to Sony.
-Neither Square or Enix built a "special relationship" with Nintendo specific for Mischief Makerss release, though Nintendo was the publisher for Western markets.
+Neither Treasure nor Enix built a "special relationship" with Nintendo specific for Mischief Makerss release, though Nintendo was the publisher for Western markets.
 Prior to Nintendo proposing to publish the game in the West, Enix said it had no plans to release it outside Japan.
 When its English localization finished ahead of schedule, the North American release date was advanced two weeks.